MaptimeBogota/OSM-quiz/README.md

     cd OSM-quiz

-* Create a file with the `.quiz` extension.
+* Create a file with the `.quiz` extension under the `quices` directory.
 The content of the file should follow the syntax explained at the end.
 Let's suppose you create a quiz called `myOSMquiz`, then the file should be called `myOSMquiz.quiz`

 * On the command line, you call Python:

-    python quiz_questions.py myOSMquiz.quiz
+    python quiz_questions.py quices/myOSMquiz.quiz

 `quiz_questions.py` is the Python script to convert your questions to a JSON file that can be parsed as a web page.

 * The previous script will generate a `.josm` file: `myOSMquiz.quiz`.
 First you need to add to git tracking:

-    git add myOSMquiz.quiz
+    git add quices/myOSMquiz.*

 * You need to create a dedicated HTML file for this quiz, calling the function quiz.
+For example, called `quices/myOSMquiz.html`.
-For this, you can copy any of the existing HTML for quices, and just replace this:
+You can copy any of the existing HTML files for quices, and just replace this:

     <script>
       $(function() {